 Third, meet with our staff – our skilled memorial staff can help you understand different design and carving options, lettering and photographs.
 You can choose from our library of standard design work or we can create custom artwork for your individual use.
 Working together we will create a rough outline indicating where the design and text elements should be placed.

-Fourth, receive our first rendering for approval – our staff will create a rendering for your review and approval.
+Fourth, receive a rendering for approval – our staff will create a rendering for your review and approval.
 Any last minute adjustments can be made.
 Once the rendering is approved, work will begin on the memorial.